 Resort diving includes:

-Dives (as detailed in the packages above), unlimited self-guided shore and night dives in front of scuba centre, boat rides to sites, experienced English-speaking divemaster (maximum 10 divers per DM), tanks, weights and weightbelts, drinking water, soft drinks, hot drinks, snacks.
-Goods & Services Tax (GST 6%) is included in our prices (unlike some other agency websites that you might visit).
+Dives (as detailed in the packages above), unlimited self-guided shore and night dives, and snorkelling in front of scuba centre, boat rides to sites, experienced English-speaking divemaster (maximum 10 divers per DM), tanks, weights and weightbelts, drinking water, soft drinks, hot drinks, snacks.
 Diving excludes (mandatory, unless customer provides own):

 Scuba equipment (approx. US$ 38 per day).
 Unless otherwise stated, all the listed items need to be paid on arrival.
 Optional extras: